-Chapter 17 – The Americanization of Siv
+Chapter 14 – The Americanization of Siv

-Alarm bells were ringing.
-Whispered news of the scandal spread from tilted head to tilted head in the faculty rooms.
-Were we ostracized, Allyn and I?
-Well, not quite, but nearly.
-The ‘sordid’ news was communicated from one scandal-loving assembly to another.
-Allyn P has fallen for the young woman who is doing her first year at the St. Petri lycée.
+My third life began with a bang.
+A bang that resounded through the entire school community in the city of Malmö.
+The visiting American teacher has fallen for the young woman who is doing her first year at the St. Petri lycée.
 A marriage is breaking up.
-A wife and three sons!
-A scandal like this had rarely been heard of in this moral city.
+A scandal like this had rarely been heard of in this highly moral school district.
 Allyn had come over with his family to spend a year at my school in Malmö on a Fulbright scholarship.
 What happened was like lightning from a clear sky.

-I spent the summer working as an English teacher in Torquay, South Devon.
+I spent the summer working as an English teacher in Torquay, South Devon after Allayn had gone back to the U.S. to spend the summer with his sons in a summer camp, as usual.
 I had taken a year’s paid leave of absence from my school to study English in the U.S. for a higher Swedish diploma.
 I saw the English professor and I learned that two courses were obligatory, the history of the English language and American literature.
 In Göteborg, where I had to go to get my permanent visa, they asked me where I was going to study.
 Not knowing anything about universities in N.Y.
 City I boldly said New York University.
-The man just said, You know that tuition is very expensive at NYU?
+The man just said, “You know that tuition is very expensive at NYU?”
 I said I knew.
 I didn’t.

 Allyn had found a new job as an English teacher at Mamaroneck High School in Westchester, N.Y. right on Long Island Sound.
-He’d found a small apartment for us in an apartment complex called Harbour House (British spelling if you please!) and to begin with we expected anything but luxury.
+He had rented a small apartment for us in an apartment complex called Harbour House (British spelling if you please!) and to begin with we expected anything but luxury.
 I would have been content to put up with an even more unconventional situation.
 The money I received from Sweden, 80% of my regular salary, was pennies in US $ and it took quite a few months before I got a job, but then just in time as my money from Sweden was about to run out.

 Our apartment was sparsely furnished, mostly with furniture from Allyn’s old room in his mother’s house in Queens and it was enough for our immediate needs.
 It took forever for my furniture from Sweden to be delivered since a months-long dock strike in New York harbor held up my container.
 My wonderful dad and his wife, Elsa, had taken care of the packing and shipping.